 Business owners must submit applications to a participating lender, who in turn sends them to the SBA for approval.
 The SBA evaluates them the same day they are received.

 You must submit your loan application to a lender, but you can find a sample application at the SBA website.
 The SBA estimates the application process should take about two hours and 10 minutes.
 However, this is assuming all required documents are available.
 It may take a few days to gather the necessary paperwork.
-Additionally, due to the high volume of applications, lenders are struggling to process applications in a timely manner.
+Additionally, due to the volume of applications, lenders may be struggling to process applications in a timely manner.
 Indeed, many banks are asking for customer patience on their websites.

 The Bottom Line

 The Payroll Protection Program provides a total $659 billion to small businesses and independent contractors who maintain payrolls and head counts during the COVID-19 crisis.
 The lending program uses a streamlined, low-documentation process and does not require collateral.
-And, if qualifying employers don’t lay off employees or cut wages, the loans can be forgiven, effectively making them full or partial grants, depending on how borrowers put the proceeds to use.
+And, if qualifying employers generally don’t lay off employees or cut wages, the loans can be forgiven, effectively making them full or partial grants, depending on how borrowers put the proceeds to use.

 Tips for Business Owners During the Coronavirus Crisis